COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Users of the official NHS COVID-19 contact tracing app are anonymous and cannot be forced to self-isolate nor can local authorities identify them if they are not self-isolating.
 The app advises users to self-isolate if they have come into close contact with someone who has tested positive for coronavirus.
 The Government makes it clear that users should follow that advice to protect their loved ones and stop the spread of the virus.

-A new £500 ‘Test and Trace Support Payment’ for those on lower incomes who cannot work from home, will be payable through Local Authorities.
-The scheme provides backdated payments for those eligible persons who are told to self isolate from 28 September.
+A £500 ‘Test and Trace Support Payment’ for those on lower incomes who cannot work from home, is payable through Local Authorities.

 Individuals will receive this payment on top of any Statutory Sick Pay or benefits they receive.
 The criteria for self-isolation payment is that the person: